XopekXopek/MIDI-Joystick/README.md

-The DIY MIDI Joystick project is a custom-built controller originaly designed for Elektron Monomachine.
+The DIY MIDI Joystick project is a custom-built controller originaly designed for Elektron Monomachine (c).
 This device can be used for controlling other hardware and software music instruments, effects, and adding unique motion-based input to any MIDI-compatible setup.

 Built around an Arduino microcontroller, the device supports multiple operational modes, channel selection,